2023 Most Popular Allied Health Professions Associate Degree Schools in Arkansas

 Allied Health majors at Northark take out an average of $12,907 in student loans while working on their Associate Degree.

-Black River Technical College came in at #9 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in Arkansas ranking.
+Black River Technical College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
+It came in at #9 on the list.
 Located in the rural area of Pocahontas, Black River Technical College is a public school with a small student population.

 Women make up 68% of the allied health majors at the school.